hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 tap of the same layer key gets to the number layer.
 Most of the time you will be tapping this layer key, hitting a symbol then carrying on in the base layer.
 Also, wherever you are, tapping the space or enter key will bring you back to the base layer.
-The idea is that you should not be having to think too much about which layer you are in.
+The idea is that you should have to think too much about which layer you are in.

 ### Credit